skeept/dotvim/bundle/airline/README.md

 ## Automatic truncation

-Sections are automatically hidden when the window size shrinks.
+Sections and parts within sections can be configured to automatically hide when the window size shrinks.

 ![image](https://f.cloud.github.com/assets/306502/1060831/05c08aac-11bc-11e3-8470-a506a3037f45.png)

 ## Smarter tab line

 Automatically displays all buffers when there's only one tab open.

+![tabline](https://f.cloud.github.com/assets/306502/1072623/44c292a0-1495-11e3-9ce6-dcada3f1c536.gif)

 This is disabled by default; add the following to your vimrc to enable the extension:

     let g:airline#extensions#tabline#enabled = 1

-![tabline](https://f.cloud.github.com/assets/306502/1072623/44c292a0-1495-11e3-9ce6-dcada3f1c536.gif)

 ## Seamless integration